wp-plugins/editorial-calendar/readme.txt

 Check out our demo installation at <a href="http://www.zackgrossbart.com/extras/sandbox/wp-admin/edit.php?page=cal">Zack's WordPress Sandbox</a>.

-= How do I navigate the calendar? =
+= How do I navigate in the calendar? =

 You can move around in the calendar using the arrows next to the months at the top or your mouse wheel, You can also move using your keyboard: